MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 ### Access Microsoft Graph

-If you're responding to a command that needs to access Microsoft Graph data of an already logged-in Teams user, you can do so by single sign-on (SSO) with their Teams user token.
+If you're responding to a command that needs to access Microsoft Graph data of an already signed in Teams user, you can do so by single sign-on (SSO) with their Teams user token.
 Read more about how Teams Toolkit can help you to [add single sign-on to Teams app](../../../toolkit/add-single-sign-on.md).

 ### Connect to existing APIs